Dressed basis sets for the modeling of exchange interactions in double quantum dots: Time-dependent simulations

-The singlet return propability $P_S$ is plotted as a function of detuning and magnetic field amplitude in Fig.~\ref{fig:funnel}b.
+The singlet return probability $P_S$ is plotted as a function of $\delta V_w$ and $B$ in Fig.~\ref{fig:funnel}b.
 The magnetic field is oriented along $\vec{x}$.
-This figure exhibits the characteristic funnel structure concurring with the $ST_-$ anti-crossing.
-At these points of the $(\delta V_d, B)$ plane, the $ST_-$ mixing is strong and the initial singlet state undergoes rapid $ST_-$ oscillations leading to a drop in $P_S$.
+This figure, computed in the dressed basis set, exhibits the characteristic funnel structure concurring with the $ST_-$ anti-crossing.
+At these points of the $(\delta V_w, B)$ plane, the $ST_-$ mixing is strong and the initial singlet state undergoes rapid $ST_-$ oscillations leading to a drop in $P_S$.
 The width of the funnel lines is, therefore, proportional to the singlet-triplet gap $\Delta_{ST_-}$.
 Along these lines $P_S$ is also modulated by the total, $\propto\tau_w$ phase accumulated during the $ST_-$ oscillations.

 There is a second set of lines clearly visible outside the funnel.
-They correspond to $ST_0$ oscillations at large enough $\delta\varepsilon$ and/or magnetic field.
+They correspond to $ST_0$ oscillations at large enough magnetic field and detuning energy $\delta\varepsilon_w$ at the wait point.
 Indeed, the $S$ and $T_0$ states get mixed by the imbalance of Zeeman splittings $\Delta E_Z\propto (g_L^*-g_R^*)B$ that competes with the exchange energy.
 This gives rise to a modulation of the return probability essentially periodic with the magnetic field deep in the $(1,1)$ charge state.